Skip to content

 Beinn na Caillich (Red Cuillin) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 6km with 720m of ascent and takes most walkers 2-4 hours.
 Terrain: Scree, scree, more scree.

-Where do I park for Beinn na Caillich (Red Cuillin)?
+Where should I park to climb Beinn na Caillich (Red Cuillin)?

 Standard parking is at NG617228 near Portree.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Beinn na Caillich (Red Cuillin)?
+When should I climb Beinn na Caillich (Red Cuillin)?

 The standard good-weather months for Beinn na Caillich (Red Cuillin) are April, May, June, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.